JakeWnuk/ptt/docs/USAGE.md

 ### Usage

 The tool can read input from standard input, files, or URLs and can read from multiple sources at the same time.
-The tool can also read additional files in a similar manner for some other options.
+The tool can also read additional files for some transformation modes.

 There are some additional notes when importing data:
 - Check for hidden characters in files that may cause issues. `Dos2unix` can be used to remove these characters.